Durham Students' Union: Structure and decision making

+Durham SU is also supported by a team of paid staff.

+Services

+The Durham SU acts an umbrella organisation for approximately 200 student clubs and organisations, which span academic, arts, culture and faith, hobbies and games, outdoors, politics, law and music interests.
+It also acts as am umbrella organisation for eight 'associations', which exist to allow for those who self-define into any of the associations to campaign on issues that effect their student experience, as well as to provide them with a safe space to discuss their problems.

+It also runs the Kingsgate Bar and Café within the Dunelm House building.
+DurhamSU also provides room booking services at Dunelm House, used by both student groups, external groups, and the wider university.
+It also organises the Fresher's Fair at the start of the academic year and runs campaigns and lobbies for student interests with the university and wider community.
+Kingsgate Bar and Café was closed for the 2024 academic year due to monetary issues.

+DUCK (Durham University Charities Committee) is the fundraising arm of the DSU charitable organisation.
+DUCK runs events on a university and college level, including expeditions (fundraising to travel abroad), challenges (extreme events), endurance challenges, RAG raids (mass fundraising on city streets) and general events.

 Relation to colleges

 Durham University is a collegiate university and therefore the role of the central students' union is different from most other universities.
 Each of Durham's colleges has its own student representative body, known in most colleges as the Junior Common Room, which provides services and organises events within the college; while many decisions within the central Students' Union are made with the involvement of JCR SU Representatives.
-Recently, a small number of the JCRs have opted to disaffiliate from the students' union - including University College and Hild Bede - following the controversial 2020 officer and trustee elections.
+However, some of the JCRs have opted to disaffiliate from the students' union - including University College and Hild Bede - following the controversial 2020 officer and trustee elections.

-Future

-The announcement in early 2005 that Durham SU had been operating with a large annual loss has prompted serious debate on the future of the organisation and the building in which it is currently based.
-According to Durham's student newspaper, Palatinate, Durham SU's debt to the bank and its parent institution stood at £303,000 in June 2005.
-Restructuring of the organisation followed and resulted in a small surplus being posted for the year 2005/06.
-In 2007/08 a reorganisation took place, which resulted in the adoption of a new constitution.
-Governance of Durham SU was also updated with the introduction of a Board of Trustees consisting of the five student officers, four elected student trustees and five co-opted trustees.
+Controversies

+NUS Affiliation

 On a number of occasions, some have suggested have that Durham SU might disaffiliate from the NUS, however until 2009 none of those opposed to affiliation had pushed the issue to a full student debate and vote.
 In 2009 however, a referendum took place proposing that Durham SU should stay affiliated to the NUS.
 Students voted convincingly in favour of affiliation with 80% (2564) of students who voted voting to stay affiliated and 20% (624) voting to disaffiliate.